 Please always prove the correctness of the squelch adjustment on the scan frequencies.

-7.2.2.2 Timing Monitoring with Selected Cospas-Sarsat Main Frequency catch the short pulse (duration of pulse ca. 400 msec, every ca. 50 seconds).
+7.2.2.2 Timing Monitoring with Selected Cospas-Sarsat Main Frequency

 If the main frequency is adjusted to a Cospas-Sarsat frequency, the timing cycle will be changed automatically.